mobilize logo mobilize logo

 car sharing, car hire, car-pooling… the differences are clear

 Traditional car hire is based on handing over the keys to the car via an agency.
 Car sharing, on the other hand, makes the vehicle available on a self-service basis.
 This makes it particularly flexible.
-The car sharing service is available 24 hours a day, 7 days a week, for journeys of an hour or less.
-Mobilize Share is an example of a service that is positioned both in traditional car rental, thanks to the density of the Renault network’s geographical coverage, which offers a large number of pick-up and drop-off points, and in self-service car sharing.
+The car sharing service is available 24 hours a day, 7 days a week, for journeys lasting from a few minutes to several days.
+Mobilize Share is an example of a service that is positioned both in traditional car rental, thanks to the density of the Renault network’s geographical coverage, which offers a large number of pick-up and drop-off points, and in closed-loop car sharing.

-Car pooling, on the other hand, is closer to direct trace car sharing and to private car sharing.
-However, there is one major difference.
-Car sharing is based on the principle that the owner of the car and the “car pooler” make the same journey and that the owner of the vehicle drives.
+Car pooling, on the other hand, resembles private car sharing, with the difference that the owner of the car and the “car pooler” make the same journey and that the owner of the vehicle drives.
 Carpooling is organised directly between private individuals or via a platform.
 It can be used for daily commuter journeys or longer exceptional journeys.
 Carpooling is a real success thanks to its economical nature.
 The passenger’s financial contribution is a participation in the costs of using and maintaining the vehicle.
 In France, it is now estimated that the number of carpooling journeys will increase more than 3-fold between 2022 and 2023, representing almost 0.9% of car journeys.

 car sharing, for who and what?